PizzaManStarted/ritm/ritm_repl/README.md

 This command will simply display a *summary* of the current graph that you are editing.

+> [!NOTE]
-This summary includes :
+> This summary includes :
-* The states present in the machine and their type
+> * The states present in the machine and their type
-* All the transitions contained in the machine per pair of states.
+> * All the transitions contained in the machine per pair of states.

 The latter can be copied to an external text file in order to *save* this graph for later uses.